manooweb/legacy-features-for-fse/README.md

 This is why this plugin reintroduce the WordPress admin menus to be able to manage menus you want to use with the legacy widgets block.

-This also allow to use external plugins legacy widgets which might not have already been converted to blocks.
+This also allows to use external plugins legacy widgets which might not have already been converted to blocks.

 ## [Pre-requisites](#pre-requisites)